roman-milk/roman-milk.github.io/office-girls.md

+===

- ****** Office Girls Ch.
-04 ****** byStoryTeller07© It sped off from a gathering crowd before the celebrating crowd could gain confidence enough to close in.
+It sped off from a gathering crowd before the celebrating crowd could gain confidence enough to close in.
 Ten minutes wasn't enough to get their breath back but they had to alight, ushered out by Jason.
 Fortunately there were no stairs to negotiate in the high heels.
 Straight along a ground floor corridor into a large lounge.

  The house was as large as June's with a more modern décor.
 Posters of bands and one of Che Guevara lined the walls down the corridor.
 The lounge had four large sofas around a Persian rug with sets of four watercolours on each wall, by modern artists.
 The house wasn't exactly minimalist, it was comfortable.